ruslanmv/ruslanmv.github.io/_posts/2025-01-01-Building-a-Multimodal-Model-for-Image-Captioning-with-Deep-Learning.md

 ---

+Hello everyone today we are going to build a simple  CNN-LSTM Deep Learning Model for Multimodal Model.
 Image captioning, the task of automatically generating textual descriptions for images, stands at the intersection of computer vision and natural language processing.
 This blog post dives into the development of an image captioning model using deep learning techniques, specifically leveraging the power of Convolutional Neural Networks (CNNs) and Recurrent Neural Networks (RNNs), particularly LSTMs, as implemented in our Python code.
 We will first delve into the theoretical foundations of our model, including relevant mathematical equations, and then we will be able to see how these components work together to understand and describe images in natural language.

 ## **1. Introduction to Our Image Captioning Model**